leothelocust/basic-http-routing-in-golang/README.md

-# basic-http-routing-in-golang
+# Basic HTTP Routing in Golang
-A simple look at some basic ways of getting HTTP routing of GET requests in Go.
+This repository is the example project used in my website post [basic-http-routing-in-golang](https://github.com/leothelocust/website/blob/leothelocust-golang-post/posts/basic-http-routing-in-golang.md)